 - Employment purposes - a driving privilege that is limited to driving to and from work and any necessary on-the-job driving required by an employer or occupation.

 As you can see, it is very easy to violate an employment purposes only restriction.
 People try and get creative with the restrictions and this gets them into trouble.
-Someone can potentially get in trouble by stopping off at their friend’s place after work because they play lawyer in their mind and reason “I’m just going home like the restriction says I can.”What the State Prosecutor Has to Prove to Convict a Defendant of This Crime
+Someone can potentially get in trouble by stopping off at their friend’s place after work because they play lawyer in their mind and reason “I’m just going home like the restriction says I can.”What the State Prosecutor has to Prove to Convict a Defendant of This Crime in West Palm Beach

 The state prosecutor has to prove beyond a reasonable doubt either: